 The choice of 6 axes isn't arbitrary.
 Four axes (like MBTI) captures cognitive style — how you process information and make decisions.
 But it misses two crucial dimensions that shape how those cognitive patterns actually play out in your life:

-Depth vs. Breadth (the missing MBTI dimension).
+Depth (Surface ↔ Abyss) — the engagement dimension MBTI misses.
 Do you go all-in on one thing or sample widely across many?
 This isn't about introversion or extraversion.
-It's about your engagement style with the world.
-An Internal person can be Broad (sampling many solitary pursuits) or Deep (mastering one).
-An External person can be Deep (building one community deeply) or Broad (connecting with many circles).
+It's about how deep you go.
+A Solitude-leaning person can range across many solitary pursuits (Surface) or master one (Abyss).
+A Collective-leaning person can build one community deeply (Abyss) or connect with many circles (Surface).
 MBTI has no axis for this, yet it's one of the most visible aspects of how people actually live.

-These two extra axes quadruple the resolution of the system.
-MBTI's 16 types become HEX's 64 archetypes — not through complexity inflation, but through capturing real dimensions that other systems leave out.
+These two extra axes dramatically increase the system's resolution.
+MBTI's 16 types become HEX's 15 archetypes mapped across 6 continuous spectra — not through complexity inflation, but through capturing real dimensions that other systems leave out.

 The Blind Spot Innovation